 - Risky behaviors

 While addiction to heroin can steer your life into a downward spiral, there is hope.
-Each year, thousands of Americans reclaim their independence from addiction by getting the help they need.
+Each year, thousands of Americans reclaim their independence from drug addiction by getting the help they need.
 Going through the treatment process alone can be daunting, intimidating, and dangerous.
-By choosing the proper support system, one gives themselves the highest likelihood of a successful recovery.
+By choosing the proper support system, like family members and peer recovery groups, one gives themselves the highest likelihood of a successful recovery.

 Here at Tennessee Valley Recovery, we are waiting with open arms to help you take the first steps in your recovery journey.
-Our knowledgeable and professional medical staff are ready to give you the tools and programs necessary to reclaim your independence from addiction.
+Our detox professionals are ready to give you the tools and programs necessary to reclaim your independence from addiction.

 Located in Knoxville, Tennessee, we here at Tennessee Valley Recovery believe that recovery is not a “one size fits all” endeavor.
 By providing multiple pathways to recovery, we seek to give you a personalized plan of action to improve your quality of life and kick your addiction for good.
 There has never been a better time to reclaim your independence from addiction.
-Go to our admissions page and take the first steps in your recovery journey.
+Contact us today and take the first steps in your recovery journey.